Overview

 The primary benefit of “scarless” thyroidectomy is the absence of a visible scar.
 The scar is the number one complaint of patients after thyroid surgery, with about 80% of patients expressing concerns about the appearance of their scar in one recent study completed by surgeons in Chicago.
 Benefits of "scarless" surgery according to some studies include a quicker recovery time and reduced postoperative pain compared to traditional surgery.
 As with traditional thyroid surgery, potential risks include infection, bleeding, and damage to the surrounding structures such as the recurrent laryngeal nerve and parathyroid glands.
 These risks are the same whether patients choose the scarless surgery or traditional surgery.
 There are several unique risks to the scarless surgery, but these risks (chin changes, numbness, infection) have not been identified regularly in a large number of research studies to date.
 Your health is always our priority at the Russell Center.
 If scarless thyroid surgery is not right for you, we will let you know.

 While at Johns Hopkins, Dr Russell extensively researched the topic of how scars impact a patient's quality of life, including approximately 100 papers, books and chapters on the topic.
-As part of this research, he has taken before and after pictures of patients and asked more than 2000 patients about their quality of life after thyroid and parathyroid surgery.
-Ultimately, the results have consistently agreed with the results of other researchers: avoiding a scar improves the quality of life of most patients.
+Ultimately, the results have consistently agreed suggested that avoiding a neck scar improves the quality of life of most patients.

 Recovery and Follow-Up